-Civil Resistance and Cosmetic Treatment of Terrorism: Ladies and Gentlemen, in order to start this reflection, I would like to state that my thoughts and best wishes are with the victims of terrorists attacks, social and individual abuse, and strategic violence, not on a local level only but on a global one.
+Civil Resistance and Cosmetic Treatment of Terrorism: Ladies and Gentlemen, in order to start this reflection, I would like to state that my thoughts and best wishes are with the victims of terrorist attacks, social and individual abuse, and strategic violence, not on a local level only but on a global one.

-Obviously, all three of these actions are important to us, forming part of a civil society.
+Obviously, all three of these actions are important to us, forming part of civil society.
 The question that comes to my mind is if such projects really prevent us from future attacks by radicalized individuals or groups.
 Personally, I think such reactions by our governmental authorities do not catch up with the level of attention that terrorism demands.
-It may be a public visual and well to share content that intends to make us feel more safe.
+It may be a public visual and well to share content that intends to make us feel safer.
 To me, it is a cosmetic treatment of terrorism at the most superficial level possible.
 And it is a shame that state authorities sell us the idea that this is the best way to counter extremist attacks.

 If we break down terrorism to what it may be in its inner core, we may note that it is basically an act of communication.
 Yes, communication realized by one or more specific group(s) that follow up on non-noted or well-ignored interests by a national or the international community.
 I guess it is surprising to one or the other of you to hear that such ways of communication are not totally alien to the international diplomatic forces.
-Diplomatic services often communicate in a very similar way for example by atomic tests, by financing weapon industry, or even by certain ways that cause a destabilization nations.
+Diplomatic services often communicate in a very similar way for example by atomic tests, by financing the weapon industry, or even by certain ways that cause destabilization of nations.
 Lots of actions that take place on our globe are critical but still within a legal environment because often they are not communicated in public, such as putting financial pressure on countries by cutting off trade agreements.
-From the point on, when we look behind the curtain of mass media, we can discover which parties supports each other, and who works on different levels attempting to achieve similar goals. (by Daniel Erdmann)
+From the point on, when we look behind the curtain of mass media, we can discover which parties support each other, and who works on different levels attempting to achieve similar goals.